Daniel Hartzell Son of Adam & Christina (Sink) Hartzell?

 Minnie most certainly meant HER great-grandfather.
 She could have but didn't

-Adam is presumed to have died around 1832, thus David Hartzell's children,
+Adam died in 1833, thus David Hartzell's children,

 born after that, never knew their grandfather Hartsell.
 David's grandson